Download Print Friendly Version: Dutch Hungarian Italian Russian Polish Chinese German Czech Swedish French Spanish English

 As a general rule, "direct" systems do not suffer from a lack of flexibility on over-exposure, in fact, if anything, the adhesion to the mesh is improved.
 However, the resolution and definition of the image deteriorate as the stencil is over exposed.
 See sections on light geometry and mesh influences for further information.

-EFFECTS: All the emulsions is fully hardened and the stencil will provide the optimum resistance and durability.
+At full exposure all the emulsions is fully hardened and the stencil will provide the optimum resistance and durability.

 AUTOTYPE EXPOSURE CALCULATOR